COVID-19 Safety Information for Visitors

-Visitation, which had been limited as a result of the COVID-19 pandemic, will increase in most areas beginning Monday, June 14, with some restrictions still in place.
+Visitation, which had been limited as a result of the COVID-19 pandemic, has resumed with some restrictions still in place.

 - Each visitor is required to wear a mask, use a designated entrance to access the hospital and be screened by visitor management personnel before going to see a patient.